Beard Balm: How to Choose

 Argan oil, often referred to as “liquid gold” by hair experts, penetrates facial hair pores where it enhances elasticity and stimulates beard growth.
 The natural antioxidants and vitamin E in argan oil strengthen your beard by repairing the damaged cellular membranes of your facial hair while also repairing damage done by synthetic chemicals found in most store bought soaps, shampoos and conditioners.

-Whatever beard balm you choose should have one or more of these moisturizers, preferably jojoba and argan as they are higher in quality, have a much longer shelf life, and do more to nourish your beard.
+Whatever beard balm you choose should have one or more of these moisturizers as they are higher in quality, have a much longer shelf life, and do more to nourish your beard.

 Beard balm is similar to lotion in the sense that it seals in moisture.
 If your beard balm does not contain proper moisturizers like jojoba and argan, your beard balm will seal in nothing but dryness.
 So once you make sure your beard balm has plenty of moisturizing power, make sure it has something to properly seal in that moisture.
 There are three sealants commonly used in Beard Balms: